DeanHarland/prebootcamppractice/README.md

 ### Day 8
 finished off the other 3 JS mini tasks today.
 I'm getting more confident in what to call and when.
 I enjoyed making the rock paper scissors game as i got to use lots of if statments.
 One problem I keep encountering is calling a buttons function on load istead of () => before it.
 I also created a project and used bootstrap for the first time.
 It's sad but also funny how much better a good looking css is compared to mine.
 Tomorrow I think I will go back through the jsmini tasks and make the css look better to get some practice in even though bootstrap is probably going to be the way forward.

+## Day 9
+Today I did some learning on rem, em vh to better under stand them.
+I then used Chatgpt to work through some python.
+As i've used it in the past most things seemed familiar and i was easily able to craete a simple to do list.
+I then decided to follow chatgpt set up and make a python to do list that used postgreSQL.
+Although I would still need to follow a guide when making another one, I understand the majority of the content put.